Top 20 Financial Modeling Interview Questions

-- First of all, financial modeling is a quantitative analysis which is used to make a decision or a forecast about a project generally in asset pricing model or corporate finance.
-Different hypothetical variables are used in a formula to ascertain what future holds for a particular industry or for a particular project.
+- First of all, financial modeling is a quantitative analysis that is used to make a decision or a forecast about a project, generally in the asset pricing model or corporate finance.
+Different hypothetical variables are used in a formula to ascertain what the future holds for a particular industry or a particular project.

-- It is always good to cite an example with this.
+- It is always good to cite an example of this.
 You can illustrate your point in the following manner – Let’s say there are two projects that a company is working on.
-The company wants to know whether it is prudent to keep on working on two projects or concentrate their full effort on one project.
-Using financial modeling, you can use various hypothetical factors like return, risk, cash inflow, the cost of running the projects and then come to a forecasting which may help the company to go for the most prudent choice.
+The company wants to know whether it is prudent to keep working on two projects or concentrate their full effort on one project.
+Using financial modeling, you can use various hypothetical factors like return, risk, cash inflow, the cost of running the projects, and then come to forecasting, which may help the company to go for the most prudent choice.

 - Also, note that Financial modeling is useful because it helps companies and individuals make better decisions.